alessandrobazzi/LTEV2Vsim/README.md

 Before version 5.0, the simulator was based on a "beacon period" timing, which was a trade-off between accuracy and speed.
 Starting from version 5.0, the time granularity has been reduced to 1 ms in order to allow simulating more cases, including traffic generation with non-uniform-periodic characteristics.
 Additionaly, whereas before version 5.0 there were two separate main files for LTE-V2X and IEEE 802.11p, since verison 5.0 there is a single main, allowing simulating both technologies at the same time.
 Version 5.4 (uploaded in October 2020) comes with a number of improvements related to both sidelink LTE-V2X and IEEE 802.11p.
 For details, please refer to the read-me document which is available within the compressed file.
+In the case you wish to use traffic traces for the vehicle positions, you are kindly suggested to use version 5.4.

 NOTICE: at least MATLAB R2016b is required.